akhilrajs/Whatsapp-messaging-BOT/README.md

 # Whatsapp-messaging-BOT
+## Version : 2.1.1
+> ## Updates :
+> 1) Allows the user to decide whether they want to greet the recipients  or not
+> 2) Reduced crashing incidences by using loops to avoid invalid arguments by user
+> 3) Checks the validity of the country code provided by the user

 A bot based on python compiled to a executable file for all Windows systems to send messages in bulk to recipients whose numbers need not be saved in your phone.

 ## Contents :